Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-oj2oVWMnp9I.md

 ### Transcript

-> where'd you go where'd you go it's annoying when i see like a question i've we me and jason talked about this, because i'm working on tools we've made custom tools for our streaming specifically and we talked about adding tools where we can highlight messages and send them back and forth because it really is like i'm talking about one thing and i see a question that's really good and i'm like oh i want to answer that question but the time when i when i'm finished we can take years i've like lost that question
+> where'd you go where'd you go it's annoying when I see like a question I've we me and jason talked about this, because I'm working on tools we've made custom tools for our streaming specifically and we talked about adding tools where we can highlight messages and send them back and forth because it really is like I'm talking about one thing and I see a question that's really good and I'm like oh I want to answer that question but the time when I when I'm finished we can take years I've like lost that question